Root Canal Treatment in Parramatta

 Laser dentistry uses laser energy and water to perform a variety of procedures.
 This newer method makes treatments on the gums, teeth and bone less painful and more comfortable for patients.

-The laser can perform dental procedures with less damage to the surrounding tissue, which results in faster healing time.
+The laser can perform dental procedures with less damage to the surrounding tissue, which results in a faster healing time.
 This advancement has been beneficial for root canal treatment.

 What Are Laser Root Canal Treatments?